IDeaLab-uni-graz/amml-python-base/README.md

 ## Images

 We provide several images centered around Python, and more specifically, PyTorch.
-Regarding the GPU architecture CUDA and CPU are supported for both AMD64 and ARM64 CPU architectures.
+For AMD64, we supply both the CPU and CUDA versions of Pytorch, whereas only the CPU version is provided for ARM64.

 > [!WARNING]
 > The ROCm support is **currently unsupported**.